issue

 In 2009, members of the Humane Society of the United States (HSUS) filed a class action lawsuit alleging that Petland, Inc. and The Hunte Corporation were conspiring to sell unhealthy puppy mill puppies to unsuspecting consumers in numerous states.

-A judge (federal district court in Arizona) dismissed the lawsuit, ruling delivered on August 7, 2009; however, in January 2010 an Arizona U.S. District Court Judge issued an opinion agreeing that two of the plaintiffs suing Petland can proceed with their cases (suing under RICO statutes).
+A judge (federal district court in Arizona) dismissed the lawsuit, with ruling delivered on August 7, 2009; however, in January 2010 an Arizona U.S. District Court Judge issued an opinion agreeing that two of the plaintiffs suing Petland can proceed with their cases (suing under RICO statutes).
 The plaintiffs allege that they received "specific representations by individual Petland employees that their puppies either were healthy or not bred at a puppy mill."
 Links:

 Lawsuit Against Petland (pdf)